Shuffle/shuffle-docs/docs/API.md

 ```

 ### Schedule a workflow
 Schedule a workflow to run at certain intervals.
 The node in the workflow must exist, and that the **execution argument MUST be a string**.
+May not update the ID within a workflow.

 Methods: POST